Got a new puppy? Congrats!

 Date: Check the sidebar on my site to see upcoming class

 Location: All classes are taught outside.
 Location may vary.
 You will receive details in your puppy info email after signup.

 COVID Guidelines: Masks and social distancing will be required.

-Age Range: Puppies from 8 weeks to 6 months
+Age Range: Puppies from 8 weeks on

 Class Length: 1 hour